travis-ci/docs-travis-ci-com/user/billing-overview.md

 1. First, input the number of users.
 2. Next, select your Operating System (Linux, Windows, macOS).
 3. Next, specify your [VM size and configurations](https://docs.travis-ci.com/user/billing-overview/#vm-instance-sizes-and-credit-cost) (Large, X-Large, 2X-Large).
-4. Finally, input an amount of minutes for an estimated build time.
+4. Finally, input a number of minutes for an estimated build time.

 Please note that the first three users cost 25K credits, and each additional user costs an additional 25K credits.